A photographic blog that will record my travels around the country and display some of the better photographs I produce

 South East Queensland Hinterland Drive

 The South East Queensland Hinterland begins something like 20 - 30 Kms from the coast.
 The hinterland is, on average, liable to experience greater rainfall and cooler temperatures than that experienced on the coastal fringe.
 There is a geological formation known as 'The Glass House Mountains' located in the hinterland behind the 'Sunshine Coast'.
 These mountains are actually volcano lava plugs remaining after the surrounding volcano cone has eroded away.
 The two peaks in the first photograph are part of the formation.
+With photograph two, I could not resist capturing the rustic charm of this derelict farm shed.
+There is an abundance of farm buildings in a similar state of total disrepair in the area.
+A decent wind would remove this building from the property.
+This small cottage is representative of many of the dwellings nestled along the 'hinterland loop' after you leave the town zones.
+Of course there are many larger and more modern homes as well but they don't make interesting photographs.

 Obviously this cattle loading ramp is not used very often, there is an abundance of vegetation taking hold along the full length of the ramp.
 Unfortunately the afternoon sun was in the wrong aspect for the perfect image.
 Maybe I'll have to return for a morning shoot.
+I could not pass these three horses, peacefully grazing in this lush pastureunder a stand of tall trees.
+This stand of trees was the only one of this type in the area, obviously planted by a past resident many years ago.

 2 comments: